-Finally, several constraints embedded in the database should ensure the integrity of the data
+Finally, several constraints embedded in the database should ensure the integrity of the data environment will form part of Water Europe's infrastructure and as such will be developed and maintained well beyond the project.

 3.4.5.
 Length of time for which the data will remain re-usable